This post may contain affiliate links. For more information, please read my disclosure policy.

 Why do we place human rights so high?
 I know for myself it comes down to the call to love our neighbor as we love ourselves.
 Which comes from a love of God.

 While Aristotle speaks of the aim of education is making the pupil like and dislike what he ought.
-We want to teach our children to hate evil and love good, to detest wrong and adore right.
+We want to teach our children to hate evil and love good, to detest wrong, and to adore right.

 Ordo amoris leads directly to the purpose of classical education which is to teach our children wisdom and virtue.
 Ordo amoris gives us a method of doing so.